The Perfect 3 Days in Buenos Aires Itinerary

 Several notable buildings also surround the square.
 One of these is the Metropolitan Cathedral, in which the current Pope held mass before taking the papacy.
 Another is the Casa Rosada, a beautiful pink building that functions as the executive mansion and office of the President of Argentina.

-Places to stay close to Plaza de Mayo
+🏨 Accommodations in close proximity to Plaza de Mayo

 Catedral Metropolitana de Buenos Aires